 Information on Reclamation’s water accounting reports is available at:

 The Colorado River Basin has experienced severe dry conditions for over a decade.
 In 2007, the Lower Basin States adopted the 2007 Interim Guidelines that set specific operating criteria for Lakes Powell and Mead during shortage conditions.
 During the 2012-13 critically dry water years, it was recognized that additional tools were needed to address the ongoing dry conditions.
-The Basin States continue to collaborate on efforts to protect system reservoir elevations to reduce the likelihood of any interruptions in water service due to drought.
+The Basin States continued to collaborate in efforts to protect system reservoir elevations.

 In 1944, the U.S./Mexico Water Treaty was created which allocated 1.5 million acre feet (maf) of Colorado River water to Mexico.
 The treaty brought the International Boundary and Water Commission (IBWC) into existence which is a governing body consisting of representatives from both countries.

 On November 20, 2012, the United States, Mexico, and the Basin States signed Minute 319 to the 1944 U.S./Mexico Water Treaty.
 This 5-year pilot program altered Colorado River management between the two nations using an approach similar to the December 2007 Record of Decision on Colorado River Interim Guidelines of encouraging water conservation projects to increase water supplies.
 Under Minute 319, the two nations share in both surpluses and water shortages.
 Prolonged historic drought conditions on the Colorado River have prompted the negotiation of Minute 32X.
 This goes beyond Minute 319, where both countries have committed to expanding water management measures through 2026 to respond to declining reservoir storage in the Colorado River System.
 The NRD Staff contributes to the U.S. negotiating team through participation in technical meetings and representation on work groups